m-barneto/InsurancePlus/README.md

 # Insurance+
-Insured items will not be dropped on dead, with option to disable vanilla insurance.
+Insured items will not be dropped on death, with option to disable vanilla insurance.